ebeneliason/easy-pattern/README.md

 #### `xOffset`

-An absolute time offset for the X axis animation (relative to Y), in seconds.
+An absolute time offset for the X axis animation, in seconds.

 Default: `0`

 #### `yOffset`

-An absolute time offset for the Y axis animation (relative to X), in seconds.
+An absolute time offset for the Y axis animation, in seconds.

 Default: `0`